Sam-Radnus/Velvet-View/README.md

 ![preview](./Preview/Matches.png)
 ### Details of Each Movie along with their Genres and Runtime
 ---
-Movie Array gives you the Details of Movies along with their respective Genres,Runtime,Rating,etc.By Clicking on a genre you will be redirected to a page where you can find Movies under those Genres
+Velvet View gives you the Details of Movies along with their respective Genres,Runtime,Rating,etc.By Clicking on a genre you will be redirected to a page where you can find Movies under those Genres

 ![preview](./Preview/Detail.png)
 ## Advanced Search that enables you to sort your movies in various categories